RankOOD -- Class Ranking-based Out-of-Distribution Detection

 \textbf{Training-based methods:} Following the OpenOOD taxonomy~\cite{openood}, training-based methods can be further grouped into methods without outliers~\cite{logitnorm,godin,cider} and with outliers~\cite{oe,mixoe,mcd}. \textit{Training methods without outliers} modify the learning objective using only ID data to improve calibration and robustness.
 RotPred~\cite{rotpred} introduces an auxiliary rotation prediction task, leveraging self-supervision to encourage feature diversity that aids OOD detection.
 CSI~\cite{csi} applies contrastive self-supervised learning to cluster ID samples tightly in embedding space.
 LogitNorm~\cite{logitnorm} enforces a fixed norm on the output logits during training, preventing overconfident predictions and substantially improving post-hoc OOD separability.
 These methods offer strong performance without relying on external data, making them practical for closed-set training scenarios.

-On the other hand, when auxiliary outlier data are available, models can explicitly learn to assign low confidence to them (i.e., \textit{training methods with outliers}).
-The outlier exposure method~\cite{oe} introduces a loss term that penalises overconfident predictions on a diverse auxiliary dataset, encouraging uniform output distributions for OOD samples.
-Building on OE, MixOE~\cite{mixoe} interpolates ID and OOD samples to generate mixed examples that regularise model confidence.
-Other variants, such as MCD~\cite{mcd} and UDG~\cite{udg}, leverage ensemble disagreement or unsupervised clustering to synthesise pseudo-OOD data.
+Conversely, when auxiliary outlier data are available, models can explicitly learn to assign low confidence to them (i.e., \textit{training methods with outliers}).
+The outlier exposure (OE) method~\cite{oe} introduces a loss term that penalizes overconfident predictions on a diverse auxiliary dataset, encouraging uniform output distributions for OOD samples.
+Building on OE, MixOE~\cite{mixoe} interpolates ID and OOD samples to generate mixed examples that regularize model confidence.
+Other variants, such as MCD~\cite{mcd} and UDG~\cite{udg}, leverage ensemble disagreement or unsupervised clustering to synthesize pseudo-OOD data.

 Each category of methods has its own strengths and trade-offs.
 Post-hoc approaches are simple to apply and require no retraining, but their effectiveness depends heavily on the quality and calibration of the underlying model.
 Training-based methods without outliers tend to be more robust and data-efficient, though they may struggle when confronted with unfamiliar, real-world anomalies.
 Outlier-assisted methods often achieve the strongest results but risk overfitting to the seen outlier data and rely on access to sufficiently diverse and representative outlier examples, which may not always be practical.